ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 ### Workaround for the deprecation of the `main` function

-In most cases, adding `[@entry]` for CameLIGO or `// @entry` for JsLIGO aboce the existing `main` function should suffice.
-However in cases where it is not possible or desiarable to convert an existing `contract_main` contract to the new `@entry` format (e.g. generated code or a code review process that forbids making changes to an already-audited file), the deprecation can be circumvented by adding a proxy file which declares a single entry point and calls the existing `main` function, as
+In most cases, adding `[@entry]` for CameLIGO or `@entry` for JsLIGO before the existing `main` function should suffice.
+However in cases where it is not possible or desiarable to convert an existing `contract_main` contract to the new `@entry` format (e.g. generated code or a code review process that forbids making changes to an already-audited file), the deprecation can be circumvented by adding a proxy file which declares a single entry point and calls the existing `main` function, as follows:
-follows:

 <Syntax syntax="cameligo">